+Across the region, you’ll find fathers and sons, brothers, couples and just plain cool people brewing up world-class craft beer, serving up the pints and making conversation.
 We want you to not only taste the beer, hard cider, spirits and wine; we want you to really get to know the folks who make it and make us America’s Craft Brew Destination.

 It harkens back to the days when hop yards were as common as corn fields.
 The counties that make up Brew Central became the hop capital of the country, peaking in the late 1800s when it produced 90 percent of the nation’s supply.

 Modern-day brewers like Good Nature, Foothill Hops and Woodland are bringing back the tradition at farm breweries.
 We have plenty of those laid-back places to enjoy a pint among the bines and natural beauty of Central New York.